aarav2703/RAGcite/README.md

 ### 3. Add Your DeepSeek API Key

-Create a `.env` file in the root directory:
+Create the `.env` file in the root directory:

 ```
 DEEPSEEK_API_KEY=your_deepseek_api_key_here
 ```

-> Get your free DeepSeek API key from [DeepSeek Platform](https://platform.deepseek.com).
+> Get your  DeepSeek API key from [DeepSeek Platform](https://platform.deepseek.com).-Same key for both Reasoning and V3 models

 ### 4. Run the App